Yes, America's Anchorman is away today, and this is your undocumented anchorman sitting in, Mark Stein.

 There was no such thing.

-So what's important is to change the facts on the ground, uh to make the candidate to do what Milton Friedman said.
+So what's important is to change the facts on the ground, to make the candidate, to do what Milton Friedman said.

-Uh you can wait f to you you can try to elect the right people to do the right things, but in the end it's more important to put to force the wrong people to do the right things.
+You can try to elect the right people to do the right things, but in the end, it's more important to force the wrong people to do the right things.

-Uh if you can force Susan Collins and Olympia Snow to stay on the reservation during all the health care debate, that's an important lesson, and that's that's how Republicans uh should be thinking.
+If you can force Susan Collins and Olympia Snow to stay on the reservation during all the healthcare debate, that's an important lesson.

-Twenty tw the twenty twelve election will come and go, and on the morning after the twenty twelve election, regardless of who wins, this country will still be the brokest nation in history.
+The 2012 election will come and go, and on the morning after the 2012 election, regardless of who wins, this country will still be the brokest nation in history.

 And that is the crisis of America.